What Does Pre-Season Mean to You?

 Before actual competition, sports such as baseball can be broken down into three basic phases; preparation, practice, and pre-season.
 Preparation includes everything that keeps you in shape to play the sport.
 Maintaining a healthy physique by what is consumed and the addition of plenty of appropriate exercise prepares the athlete to enter the stages that follow.
 It’s the next two stages that, in my mind, dog owners bunch together (or skip entirely) - practice and pre-season.

 Practice is the use of repetitive actions to develop basic skills such as teamwork, muscle-memory, hand-eye coordination; all reflexive and conditioned skill-sets relative to the sport.
-In training sessions, the dogs are in familiar settings, using similar techniques; the reality of the conditions is controlled and repetitive to create the response we want from the dog.
+In training sessions, the dogs are in familiar settings, using similar techniques; the reality of the conditions are controlled and repetitive to create the response we want from the dog.
 Akin to taking infield or batting practice, even the birds used in this training are in managed situations more conducive to the repetitive nature of practice.
 Thinking in these terms, you can see how these sessions, I often refer to as “maintenance,” are much different than real hunting situations.

 After a term of practice, most sports put their athletes through a series of competitive events against real opponents.
 What is often referred to as scrimmage or sparing, these events are used to observe performance and make corrections.
 The atmosphere is a bit more realistic and serious - especially for those wanting to make the cut.
 In the matter of upland dogs, pre-season work should include the same level of control as practice with field conditions and feathered game as wild as the real thing.